radicle-dev/radicle.xyz/_guides/protocol.md

 ### Git URL Scheme

-The Radicle protocol uses its own URL scheme to point to specific repository forks in the network.
+The Radicle protocol uses its own URL scheme to point to specific repository namespaces in the network.
 This allows the Git `fetch` and `push` commands to operate on the correct namespace when fetching or pushing code.

 <figure>